 Subject of the Councillor Call for Action: Would you like the opportunity to speak to the Overview and Yes: No: Scrutiny Committee?
-Have you approached the Overview and Scrutiny Committee Yes: No: on the same issue in the past six months?
-Why you think the issue should be looked at by the Overview and Scrutiny Committee: Please give a brief synopsis of what the main areas of concern are: What evidence do you have in support of your Call For Action: Which areas or Community Groups are affected by the Call for Action: The state of Community Crowps and an octor by the Can for Addition Have you exhausted all avenues to resolve the issue?
+Have you approached the Overview and Scrutiny Yes: Committee on the same issue in the past six months?
+Why you think the issue should be looked at by the Overview and Scrutiny Committee: Please give a brief synopsis of what the main areas of concern are: What avidence do you have in augment of your Call For Actions What evidence do you have in support of your Call For Action: Which areas or Community Groups are affected by the Call for Action: Have you exhausted all avenues to resolve the issue?
 Yes: No:

 What action have y ou taken to resolve the issue:

-dlines associated with the Call for Action of which the Overview nittee needs to be aware:
+llines associated with the Call for Action of which the Overview nittee needs to be aware:

 What outcomes wo ould you hope for in making this Call for Action:

 Is the Call for Action currently the subject of legal action by Yes: No: any party (to your knowledge) or is being examined by a formal Complaints' process?:

 Councillor (print):

 Signature:

 Ward:

 Date Submitted:

 For Office Use Only:

 Received by:

 Received on: